ngerakines/ngerakines.me/_posts/2014-05-02-createing-a-chef-cookbook.markdown

 end
 ```

-# Step 3: Unit tests with ChefSpec
+## Step 3: Unit tests with ChefSpec

-Chefspec is a set of rpsec extensions that let cookbook authors quickly test that their cookbook is doing everything as expected.
-It also has the ability to show you what parts of your cookbook aren't covered with tests.
+Chefspec is a set of rpsec extensions that let cookbook authors quickly test that their cookbooks are doing everything as expected.

 The chefspec test files reside in the `spec/recipes` directory within the cookbook project and have a file suffix of `_spec.rb`.
 What I like to do is have one test file for each recipe in the cookbook.